 For example, 50% of all kittens are born with a long tail.
 As an ethical breeder, Forest Hunter never docks the longer tails.
 Instead, these kittens are available at lower prices than those kittens that were born with a naturally short tail.

 However; the tail is not the only factor determining price.
 Below is a list of Pixie Bob cat prices with certain features and respective ranges for informational purposes only.
 Please note that polydactyl Pixie Bob kittens are always higher priced than straight footed ones.

 Male/female, short hair/shaggy coated, polydactyl/straight feet, naturally short tail – $2,800 – $3,500

 Male/female, short hair/shaggy coated, polydactyl/straight feet, longer tail – $1,800 – $2,500

 We very rarely have a lower-priced kitten available.
 Potential buyers sometimes tell us that they do not want something for breeding or show.
 We price all of our Pixie Bob kittens as pets.
 Show and breeding cats – if ever sold – start at $5,000 and go up from there.

 Our prices include a lot of care for the kittens before they leave.
-It costs $500 to ready them for their new home in vet care alone.
+It costs $700 to ready them for their new home in vet care alone.
 This does not include food, litter, or any other items.
 It also does not include vet care, food, litter, etc, for the parents.
 Nor does it include the occasional emergency care for one of our girls if they run into trouble delivering (current cost around $7,000 – $9,000).
 And it also does not this include show fees, travel costs to shows, etc.

 A lot goes into running a cattery.
 This is not a simple nor a cheap endeavor.
-In the 18 years of our existence, we have not once made a profit.
+In the 20 years of our existence, we have not once made a profit.
 We actually have a full-time job to afford this hobby.